damianhakert/damianhakert.github.io/source/posts/2016-08-30-designing-issue-boards.html.md

 We worked on creating a board that made issues feel like draggable cards, provided an easy way to create default lists, and took advantage of the metadata that labels gave us by keeping the same filtering options that are available throughout the site.
 We also determined that the default Backlog list could contain an unmanageable number of issues, so we added a search functionality in order to find issues more easily.

-Design, development, and product all worked closely throughout the creation process and met up once a week to discuss challenges, status, and overall excitement for the launch of this feature.
+The design, development, and product teams all worked closely throughout the creation process and met up once a week to discuss challenges, status, and overall excitement for the launch of this feature.

 ![issue-board](/images/blogimages/designing-issue-boards/issue-board.gif){: .shadow}